Burn!: Production

 Burn! was originally scheduled to be shot entirely in Cartagena, Colombia.
 Troubled working conditions caused the production to run over-schedule and over-budget, leading to United Artists nearly firing Pontecorvo.
 Marlon Brando insisted the film be finished and paid for the production to be moved to Morocco, where it could be completed for less money.
 Other scenes were shot at in Saint-Malo, France, the U.S. Virgin Islands, and Cinecittà Studios.

 Alberto Grimaldi originally suggested Sidney Poitier in the role of José Dolores, but Gillo Pontecorvo insisted on casting Evaristo Márquez instead.
 Marquez was not a professional actor, but an illiterate Colombian herdsman, whom Pontecorvo met while location scouting.
 Many of the actors were also non-professionals, a neorealist-inspired approach Pontecorvo previously used in The Battle of Algiers.

-Marlon Brando had the opportunity to have a role on Butch Cassidy and the Sundance Kid and The Arrangement once again with Elia Kazan, but chose instead to work on this film.
+Marlon Brando had the opportunity to have a role in Butch Cassidy and the Sundance Kid and The Arrangement once again with Elia Kazan, but chose instead to work on this film.
 He also had to turn down a major role in Ryan's Daughter because of this film's production problems.
-In his autobiography Brando: Songs My Mother Taught Me, he claimed: "I did some of my best acting in Burn!".
+In his autobiography Brando: Songs My Mother Taught Me, he said: "I did some of my best acting in Burn!".
 He called Pontecorvo one of the three best directors he ever worked with, alongside Kazan and Bernardo Bertolucci.

-In the original script, the (fictional) island of Queimada was a Spanish protectorate, which many of the historical Caribbean colonies were.
+In the original script, the fictional island of Queimada was a Spanish protectorate, which many of the historical Caribbean colonies were.
 The Francoist government pressured the filmmakers to alter the script, and since Portugal accounted for a considerably smaller share of international box-office receipts than Spain, the producers did the economically expedient thing by making the Portuguese the villains.
 The original conceit is still reflected by the characters having Spanish names and speaking the Spanish language.

 The English-language export cut of the film runs 112 minutes, 17 minutes shorter than the original Italian version.
 Brando was dubbed by Giuseppe Rinaldi for the Italian version.
 Brando's voice can be heard only in the shorter English-language version.